 - Abnormal blood vessels in the brain;

-- Other illness that damage or destroy brain tissue; or
+- Other illnesses that damage or destroy brain tissue or

-- Use of certain medications, including antidepressants, tramadol, cocaine, and amphetamines
+- Use of certain medications or illicit substances, including antidepressants, tramadol, cocaine, and amphetamines.

 Epilepsy seizures typically begin between ages 5 and 20, but they can happen at any age.